skuppers/snowcrash/README.md

 # Snow-crash

-Introductive project on syber-security for 42 school
+Introductive project on cyber-security for 42 school